Bank of England £10 note

 The Bank of England £10 note, also known informally as a tenner, is a sterling banknote.
 It is the second-lowest denomination of banknote issued by the Bank of England.
-The current polymer note, first issued in 2017, bears the image of Queen Elizabeth II on the obverse and the image of author Jane Austen on the reverse.
+The current polymer note, first issued on 5 June 2024, bears the images of King Charles III and the late Queen Elizabeth II first issued on 14 September 2017 on the obverse, and the image of author Jane Austen on the reverse.
 The final cotton paper note featuring a portrait of naturalist Charles Darwin, first issued in 2000, was withdrawn from circulation on 1 March 2018.